A General Theory of Liquidity Provisioning for Prediction Markets: Liquidity provisioning protocol for prediction markets

 \subsection{Liquidity provisioning as competing market makers}

 In traditional financial markets, such as continuous double-auctions, a market maker is an entity that offers both to buy and sell an asset.
 Typically the buy price is lower than the sell price; the difference comprises the \emph{bid-ask spread}.
 Market makers earn a profit equal to the bid-ask spread whenever both buy and sell orders are executed, while remaining even with respect to the asset.
-In essence, market making is all about providing liquidity for a small premium, or ``fee'', as given by the spread.
+In essence, market making is all about providing liquidity for a small premium, or ``fee,'' as given by the spread.
 In these traditional markets, liquidity provisioning happens naturally, as often multiple market makers coexist.
 Rational traders will only buy or sell from the most favorable price offered, switching at will between different market makers.

-The key idea behind our protocol therefore is to implement liquidity provisioning in the same manner, with multiple coexisting automated market makers.
-That is, we seek a protocol which implements an LP as simply another ``competing'' market maker, and we let traders interact with them all at once, i.e., in parallel.
+The key idea behind our protocol, therefore, is to implement liquidity provisioning in the same manner, with multiple coexisting automated market makers.
+That is, we seek a protocol that implements an LP as simply another ``competing'' market maker, and we let traders interact with them all at once, i.e., in parallel.
 How could one implement such a protocol?

-There are at least two natural ways to imagine this parallel transaction proceeding (See \S~\ref{sec:equivalence} for more).
-First, a trader could select a valid trade $\r^i$ for the automated market maker of LP $i$, resulting in a net trade $\r = \sum_i \r^i$.
+We will show that there are several equivalent ways to imagine this transaction proceeding.
+First, a trader could select a valid trade $\r^i$ for the automated market maker of each LP $i$, resulting in a net trade $\r = \sum_i \r^i$.
 As detailed in \S~\ref{sec:amms}, these valid trades can be expressed as those satisfying $C_i(\q^i+\r^i) = C_i(\q^i)$ given a convex cost function $C_i$ and current liability vector $\q^i$ for LP $i$.
-Second, a trader could start trading in infinitesimal amounts with each LP, each time taking the most favorable price, and stopping at some point, yielding a net trade $\r$.
+Second, a trader could execute a trade in continuous time, at each moment trading with the LP offering the most favorable price, eventually stopping and yielding a net trade $\r$.
 Perhaps surprisingly, by fundamental results in convex analysis, these two approaches are identical.
 Taken together, we can see that any Pareto-optimal trade leaves the combined market in a coherent state, with the price of each LP matching the global market price.